hydrian/stable-diffusion-webui-rocm/README.md

 # stable-diffusion-webui-rocm
 A stable diffusion webui configuration for AMD ROCm

+This docker container deploys an AMD ROCm 5.4.2 container based on ubuntu 22.04 with pyTorch 2.0.
+I has the custom version of AUTOMATIC1111 deployed to it so it is optimized for AMD GPUs.

 ## Requirements

 * Working version of docker on 64-bit Linux.
 Need at least kernel 5.10 for AMD ROCm support.